 - Meanwhile, dry fry the pancetta strips until the fat has rendered and the pancetta is crispy.
 Set aside.

-- Crack the eggs into a small bowl, add the water, season well with a little salt and a lot of ground cracked black pepper.
+- Crack the eggs into a small bowl, season well with a little salt and a lot of ground cracked black pepper.
 Whisk thoroughly.
 Stir in the Parmesan.

-- When the pasta is ready, drain it well and return to the pan.
+- When the pasta is ready, drain it well but reserve 25ml of the cooking water and return the pasta to the pan.

 - Scrape in the crisp pancetta and all the rendered fat.
 Mix together thoroughly.

-- Serve immediately in the warmed bowls with an extra scattering of Parmesan.
+- Serve immediately in the warmed bowls with an extra grating of Parmesan.